If you've received a signed document from me, click on the key above to download it, then run the following commands:

 July 2021

-My second ever reverse-engineering/port.
+Another failed attempt at reverse-engineering.
 This one was a bit more difficult than I expected, so I left it alone.
 A lot of people starred it and were willing to fund it though.
-If you’d like to contribute, contact me or fork the project.

 Lenovo basically cheaped out on their hardware and tried to use Shenzhen Goodix fingerprint scanners because they’re cheap.
 However, this OEM hasn’t made anything open source or available online, making Linux compatibility of these scanners an absolute nightmare.